 However, furnaces manufactured before 1992 may have an efficiency rating as low as 70 percent.

 Furnaces that carry the Energy Star logo offer the highest level of efficiency.
 The following are features that you should look for to ensure your furnace is as efficient as possible.

 - Choosing a unit with an electric ignition can improve efficiency by as much as 6 percent by eliminating the need for a continuously burning pilot light.

 - A furnace equipped with a secondary heat exchanger allows you to capture the hot vent gases that normally escape through the flue to preheat the household air.

-- An induced-draft blower will ensure proper venting and keep heated gases moving through the heat exchanger at a constant rate; however, it will shut off when the burner cycles off to keep the heated air in the system.
+- An induced-draft blower will ensure proper venting and keep heated gases moving through the heat exchanger at a constant rate.
+However, it will shut off when the burner cycles off to keep the system’s heated air.

-- You can reduce the amount of heat escaping the furnace by using a smaller diameter flue pipe.
+- You can reduce the heat escaping the furnace by using a smaller diameter flue pipe.

 - A furnace with sealed combustion chambers will allow less heat to escape through the chimney.

-It is true that you will probably pay more for a high-efficiency furnace; however, you will most likely recoup the cost in the long-run in the form of lower operating costs.
-Since many of today’s home buyers are concerned about energy efficiency, upgrading your furnace may even enhance the resale value of your home.
-In 2012, the American Council for an Energy-Efficient Economy issued a report detailing cost savings in relation to the AFEU rating of a home’s heating system.
-The report showed that if you currently have a system that is only 50 percent efficient that you could save up to $47 out of every $100 spent on heating by upgrading to a furnace with an AFEU of 95 percent.
+High-efficiency furnaces generally cost more up-front, but the lower operating costs save you money in the long run.
+The American Council for an Energy-Efficient Economy issued a report detailing cost savings pertaining to the AFUE rating of a home’s heating system.
+The report indicated if you currently have a system that is only 50 percent efficient, you could save up to $47 out of every $100 spent on heating by upgrading to a furnace with an AFUE of 95 percent.